Man’s wallet stolen while helping dog hit by car

 Timothy Airington said he was driving down South Rosemont Road in Virginia Beach when a dog ran out in front of his car around 9 p.m.
 Thursday.

-He said he pulled over and parked under pump #9 at the nearby Wawa before running over to help the injured dog.
+Airington told WTKR that he pulled over and parked under pump #9 at the nearby Wawa station before running over to help the injured dog.
 He said he didn’t think much about the car.

 Airington said the dog was unable to walk, so he stopped several cars and was able to drag the dog onto the median while he waited for Animal Control.